fttlov/JCAdvance/README.md

 In other words, full analogue control is now available to most users, and features such as driving mode and external pedals further expand the vehicle’s control options, but more on that below.

 4. **Other Action Games:**
-   Works for games with zoom thresholds (like *Metal Gear Solid V*) or focus-aiming mechanics (like *Hitman*), where a half-press on the trigger alters the aim perspective or stabilizes the sniper scope.
+   Works for games with zoom thresholds (like *Metal Gear Solid V*) or focus-aiming mechanics (like *Hitman*), where a half-press on the trigger alters the aim perspective or stabilizes the sniper scope

  ### 🎮 Right Stick as buttons (added after right stick as triggers)